StrungSafe/SecretSantaApp/README.md

 * Configurable setting to ensure gifters can't self gift
 * Configurable setting to ensure gifters might not gift a particular gifter like their spouse
     * Able to add and associate the users for setting

-## Non-Functional Requirements
-* Works on Android and Web
-* Reasonably fast
-* Intuitive
-* Simple defaults
-* Potential for more advanced settings